Provable Accelerated Bayesian Optimization with Knowledge Transfer

 Across these tasks, even with domain expertise, it is extremely challenging to model performance as an explicit function of the input parameters.
-Owing to its ability to optimize black-box functions, Bayesian Optimization (BO) has emerged as a powerful and transformative tool in such settings.
+Owing to its ability to optimize black-box functions, Bayesian optimization (BO) has emerged as a powerful tool in such settings.
 By enabling adaptive sequential decision-making, BO significantly improves efficiency, precision, and the pace of innovation.
 Recently, \citet{gongora2020bayesian} successfully used BO to find structural parameters that maximized the energy absorption of a structure under compression, reducing the 1{,}800 experiments required by a linear grid search to only 100.
-In drug discovery, BO offers a principled framework that maximizes a drug candidate's binding efficacy by selecting experimental conditions such as pressure and solution concentration~\citep{korovina2020chembo,shields2021bayesian}.
+In drug discovery, BO offers a principled framework for maximizing a drug candidate's binding efficacy by selecting experimental conditions such as pressure and solution concentration~\citep{korovina2020chembo,shields2021bayesian}.

 Unfortunately, in many applications, even a single evaluation can be costly and time-consuming.
-For example, completing a 90-epoch training run of the ResNet-50 model on the ImageNet-1k dataset using an NVIDIA M40 GPU requires 14 days \citep{you2018imagenet}, which means the BO algorithm for this task can only run up to 27 iterations in a single year.
-Even worse, \citet{liang2021scalable} showed that in penicillin production, the widely recognized TuRBO method \citep{eriksson2019scalable} needs 1{,}000 iterations to find the best solution, equating to 20 years if each iteration takes one week.
+For example, completing a 90-epoch training run of the ResNet-50 model on the ImageNet-1k dataset using an NVIDIA M40 GPU requires 14 days \citep{you2018imagenet}, which means that a BO algorithm for this task can run for only 27 iterations in a single year.
+Even worse, \citet{liang2021scalable} showed that in penicillin production, the widely recognized TuRBO method \citep{eriksson2019scalable} needs 1{,}000 iterations to find the best solution, which amounts to 20 years if each iteration takes one week.

-In practice, we sometimes have historical knowledge of a task, potentially coming from related tasks, which can be a great information resource.
-For example, before computer scientists start a new training session for a model, they may have logged some training checkpoints.
-Therefore, the key question is: Can we further accelerate the BO process with knowledge transfer from related tasks, ideally in a provable way?
+While advances such as parallelism or multi-fidelity BO can help reduce the evaluation cost or the number of evaluations, these approaches are orthogonal to another important opportunity for acceleration.
+In practice, we sometimes have historical knowledge about a task, potentially from related tasks, and this can be a valuable information resource.
+For example, before computer scientists start a new training session for a model, they may already have logged some training checkpoints.
+Therefore, the key question is: Can we further accelerate the BO process with knowledge transfer from related tasks, ideally in a \emph{provable} way?